 Albania formally agreed an association with the EU by signing a Stabilisation and Association Agreement in 2006 (entry into force in 2009).
 Albania was awarded candidate status in 2014.
-The accession negotiations were opened in 2020.
+The accession negotiations were opened in 2020 and launched in July 2022 with the first Inter governmental Conference.

-Albania has agreements or arrangements signed with the European Border and Coast Guard Agency (Frontex)(2019 Status Agreement) with teams deployed at EU borders, Europol (2013), CEPOL (2013), and the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) (2019), and has signed the 2019 Joint Action Plan on Counter-Terrorism for the Western Balkans.
+Albania has agreements or arrangements signed with the European Border and Coast Guard Agency (Frontex)(2019 Status Agreement; new agreement currently under negotiation) with teams deployed at EU borders, Europol (2013), CEPOL (2013), the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) (2019), and a Roadmap with the European Union Asylum Agency, and has signed the 2019 Joint Action Plan on Counter-Terrorism for the Western Balkans, whose implementing arrangement was revised in December 2022.

-The fourth report under the Visa Suspension Mechanism adopted in August 2021 confirmed that Albania has taken actions identified in the Third Report and the visa liberalisation benchmarks continue to be fulfilled.
+The fifth report under the Visa Suspension Mechanism adopted in December 2022 confirmed that Albania has taken actions identified in the Fourth Report and the visa liberalisation benchmarks continue to be fulfilled.

-20 February 2021 Commissioner Johansson's mission to Albania Meeting with Minister of the Interior and visiting Frontex joint teams at the border with Greece 1 March 2021 11th EU-Albania Stabilisation and Association Council 23 November 2021 Meeting on the bilateral implementing arrangement of the Counter-Terrorism Joint Action Plan for the Western Balkans EU mission to Tirana 9-10 December 2021 13th EU-Albania Sub- Committee on Justice, Freedom and Security 15 February 2022 EU-Albania Stabilisation and Association Committee 16 February 2022 9th EU-Albania Joint Readmission Committee
+20 February 2021 Commissioner Johansson's Meeting with Minister of the Interior 1 mission to Albania and visiting Frontex joint teams at the border with Greece

+1 March 2021 11th EU-Albania Stabilisation and Association Council 23 November 2021 Meeting on the bilateral imple- menting arrangement of the Counter-Terrorism Joint Action Plan for the Western Balkans EU mission to Tirana 9-10 December 2021 13th EU-Albania Sub- Committee on Justice, Freedom and Security 15 February 2022 EU-Albania Stabilisation and Association Committee 16 February 2022 9th EU-Albania Joint Readmis- sion Committee 19 July 2022 intergovernmental conference 9 December 2022 Signature of the REVISED Arrangement for the implementation of the Joint Action Plan on Counter-Terrorism for the Western Balkans between the European Commission and Albania Т 31 January- 1 February 2023 Visit of DDG HOME to discuss the WB Action Plan Commitments taken by the Albanian authorities to implement the Action Plan 15-16 March 2023 EU-Albania Stabilisation and Association Council 28-29 March 2023 Immigration Liaisons Officers (ILO) Network regional meeting in Tirana, Albania.
+Technical meeting organised by DG HOME for the operationalisation of the Anti-Smuggling Operational Partnership with Western Balkans.
+Participants: Immigration Liaison Officers from EU Member States, JHA agencies, Western Balkan partners.
+September 2023 Signature of new Status Agreement for Deployment of EBCG Standing Corps